 The bottom line

 Hilton Honors is an excellent rewards program to be a part of, no matter how you like to travel.
 With properties all over the world, Hilton lets you earn and use points virtually anywhere you go.
-Even with limited travel happening right now, you can still start earning and saving Hilton Honors points for the future.
+Even as the world eases back into travel, you can still start earning and saving Hilton Honors points for future travel.
 Your rewards stash will help you save money on travel for both fun and business once you’re ready to hit the road again.

-*The information about the Hilton Honors American Express Surpass Card and Aspire Card has been collected independently by Bankrate.com.
+*The information about the Hilton Honors American Express Surpass Card and Hilton Honors American Express Aspire Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.